You are here: Home Teaching

 Examination:

-6 ECTS: Presentation, Seminar Paper and a brief discussion of the seminar paper of one of your fellow students.
+Presentation, short seminar paper, and a “referee report” for the seminar paper of one of your fellow students.

 Attendance at all meetings and active participation are required.*